 Hon Thom is called with a charming name as the “deadly seductive pearl” of Phu Quoc.
 The reason for such a name because here you will be really fascinated by the stretching white sand beaches, coral beaches, rows of coconut trees, and clear water to see the whole fish swimming underwater.
-In addition to the beautiful beaches, there are many activities for you to participate such as fishing, squid fishing, snorkeling, fishing, trekking, or buying pearls.
+In addition to the beautiful beaches, there are many activities for you to participate such as fishing, squid fishing, snorkeling, fishing, or trekking.

 4. Vinpearl Land and Vinpearl Safari

 Vinpearl Land Phu Quoc (Vinwonders) is called a paradise of entertainment for all ages with outstanding activities, which is also an extremely large and diverse entertainment area that guarantees to satisfy all visitors.
 Besides, Vinpearl Safari is the largest plant and animal care and conservation park in Vietnam.
 Coming here, you will get the chance to admire many animals such as flamingos, giraffes, and rhinos.
 Even though you have come to similar safari areas in Singapore, Thailand, you will still be amazed by the animals here.